How To Stop A Dog Wetting The Bed

 Use A Waterproof Dog Bed

 For situations where your dog is peeing in their own bed on a regular basis, it may be wise to invest in a waterproof bed that will be quick and easy to clean.
-One of the best beds to use is the one listed below.
+One of the best beds to use is this one here.

 It’s affordable, easy to clean, fully waterproof thanks to the cover – and the addition of a memory foam base makes it incredibly comfortable for your dog, making it a great investment.
 Overall, this is something we highly recommend.